What is the best protein powder for gut health?

 Prebiotics, on the other hand, are foods (typically high-fiber foods) that feed the microorganisms in your gut.
 They help create a healthy gut microbiome and can be found in foods like fruits, vegetables, and whole grains.
 Some food and supplement companies also spike their products with prebiotics, which is usually not a good thing.
 Instead of using whole food fiber sources, these companies tend to use cheap, heavily-processed ingredients like guar gum and inulin.
 Guar gum and inulin are common food additives, and although they are high in fiber, they are also so processed that they look nothing like real food.
 For this reason, they are known to cause uncomfortable gastrointestinal (GI) side effects (more about this later).
 It is therefore always a good idea to read the ingredient list and identify where the fiber is coming from.

-Are protein supplements good for gut health?
+Is protein powder bad for gut health?

 Why drink wholesome?